 In this type, new bone is formed in some areas, but it grows abnormally.
 These areas are called osteoblastic lesions.
 The lesions are very hard (dense) but they make the bone weak and deformed.

 Most people with secondary bone cancer develop either osteolytic or osteoblastic changes, but some have both.

-Surgery: The main goal of surgery is to remove all of the cancer.
+The main goal of surgery is to remove all of the cancer.
 If even a small bit of cancer is left behind, it has the potential to grow into a new tumor and spread to other parts of the body.
 To lower the risk of this happening, surgeons remove the tumor plus some of the normal tissue around it.
 For this reason, one must have utmost faith in their doctor and patience to recover.

 Radiation treatment utilizes high doses of X-rays to shrink any kind of malignancies.
 Before surgery, doctors often employ radiation to reduce the tumor size so that less body tissue needs to be removed.

 Chemotherapy is the use of drugs for the treatment of bone cancer and other types of cancer as well.
 These drugs are usually given into a vein and can reach and destroy cancerous cells anywhere in the body.
 Chemo kills the cancerous cells, but it can also affect some normal cells, which can lead to side effects.
 Therefore, it is essential to get treated by expert medical oncologists.